-After the initiative calculation and before the very first activation, the player with the barrage option may place one barrage marker within 2 hexes of each flak units in question..
+After the initiative calculation and before the very first activation, the player with the barrage option may place one barrage marker for each of his flak units involved within 2 hexes of it.

-These flak units are considered activated and may not fire at low altitude during the turn.
+These flak units are considered activated and may not be able to fire at low altitude during the turn.

-As soon as an airplane, enemy or friendly, passes at high altitude through the marked hex, it automatically suffers one damage.
-The Barrage marker is left in place.
-A marker placed directly on an airplane inflicts damage to it without it being able to react.
+As soon as an aircraft, enemy or friendly, passes at high altitude through the marked hex, it automatically suffers one damage.
+The marker is left in its place.
+A marker placed directly on an aircraft inflicts damage to it without it being able to react.